-In this session we will talk Salesforce As service provider (SP).
+In this session, we will talk about Salesforce As a service provider (SP).
 When a user attempts to access a service provider (SP) resource, the SP can redirect and request an identity provider (IDP) to authenticate and confirm identity.

 NOTE: The system that authenticates users is called an identity provider.
 The system that trusts the identity provider for authentication is called the service provider

 Service Provider Initiated SAML Flow Basic requirements